dovecot/documentation/docs/core/plugins/mail_crypt.md

 ## Base64-encoded Keys

 Mail-crypt plugin can read keys that are base64 encoded.
-This is intended mostly for providing PEM keys via userdb.
+This is intended mostly for providing PEM keys via userdb, because it may be difficult to get userdb to return multi-line values.

 Hence, this is possible: